graphql/graphql-spec/spec/Section 5 -- Validation.md

   - Let {selectionType} be the unwrapped result type of {selection}.
   - If {selectionType} is a scalar or enum:
     - The subselection set of that selection must be empty.
-  - If {selectionType} is an interface, union, object or list of those types:
+  - If {selectionType} is an interface, union, or object:
     - The subselection set of that selection must NOT BE empty.

 **Explanatory Text**